saltstack/pytest-skip-markers/docs/ref/pytestskipmarkers/plugin.rst

     :keyword bool openbsd: Skip on openbsd if :py:const:`True`
     :keyword bool aix: Skip on aix if :py:const:`True`
     :keyword bool aarch64: Skip on aarch64 if :py:const:`True`
+    :keyword bool photonos: Skip on photonos if :py:const:`True`
     :keyword bool spawning:
         Skip on platforms for which multiprocessing defaults to ``spawn`` if :py:const:`True`